strongyuan/learngit/readme.txt

 Git is free software und GPL.
 Git has a mutable index called stage
 Git track change files.
-Create new branch is quickly..
+Create new branch is quickly and simple..